Reliable Cellular Automata with Self-Organization

 links.
-The assumption that the gap path satisfies the requirements of the Lemma implies $r(t)\ge y_{0}-B$, hence $P_{2}$ is to the right of the left end of the colony of $y_{0}$.
+We have $r(t)\ge \B(y_{0}-2\healSpan-\islSz-11)$.
+Indeed, the only way for \( r(t) \) to move left is via an island (can happen at most once) that is then connected to the right end of the gap by healing. \end{prooof}

-In the number of steps available, a protected left edge cannot occur on such a path unless $y_{0}$ is a left outer cell and the path leaves the colony of $y_{0}$ on the right.
-Indeed, suppose first that $(y_{0},v_{0})$ is a member or right outer cell.
-For a path of ancestors starting from such a cell to turn into a left outer cell this path would first have to walk right to participate in the creation of a colony and then walk back through the growth process from that colony, which is impossible due to ~\eqref{e.synch-start-lb-req}.
+\begin{step+}{step:rn-gap.inward.exposed} A protected left edge cannot occur on \( H+P_{2} \). \end{step+} \begin{pproof} Suppose first that $\pair{y_{0}}{v_{0}}$ is a member or right outer cell, or a germ cell with \( \Addr>0 \).
+Then the large bad gap on its left contains, by the definition of bad gaps, a gap in the same colony or in the originating colony.
+The path $P_{2}$ could cross it only by repeated parental links.
+But the size of the gap is too large for using rule $\HealRevive$, since the field $\fld{Healing}$ limits the number of applications.
+Instead, $P_{2}$ (when traveled forward) would first have to walk right via parental links to participate in the creation of a colony and then walk back via parental links through the expansion process from that colony---for which there is not enough time due to~\eqref{eq:compute-start}.